-Parents or carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
+You have the right to appeal to an Independent Appeal Panel if your child is refused a place at the academy.
+Parents and carers will be informed of the reason why admission was refused.
+Applicants over the statutory school leaving age can exercise this right of appeal themselves.
 The appeal panel is set up under the School Admission Appeals Code.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.